Every Wrinkle Carries A Memory: An Integro-differential Bootstrap for Features in Cosmological Correlators: Boundary integro-differential equations

 in addition to \eqref{IDEs}, a parallel set of equations follow from exchanging $\hat{{\Delta}}_{12}$ with $\hat{{\Delta}}_{34}$ on the left-hand side and simultaneously $F_{\aa\bb}(k_{12}+ q,k_{34},s)$ with $F_{\aa\bb}(k_{12},k_{34}+ q,s)$ on the right-hand side.
 (An alternative bootstrap approach for exchange diagrams with monochromatic masses is presented in Appendix \ref{vertexbootstrap}, where an infinite set of recursive ordinary differential equations are derived for an infinite array of exchange diagrams whose vertices oscillate as $\exp(in\omega)$, with $n\in \mathbb{Z}$.)

 A few remarks on our integro-differential equations are in order.
-First, we note that even though each Schwinger-Keldysh component $F_{\aa\bb}$ satisfies an IDE, the full correlator $F=\sum_{\aa\bb}F_{\aa\bb}$ does not due to the difference between the IDE kernels, i.e. $\Pi_{+\pm}\neq \Pi_{-\mp}$.
-Moreover, it may sound discouraging that our IDEs rely on the diagram's Schwinger-Keldysh components, which are not individually well-defined observables on the boundary.
-To mitigate this issue, one may recast the problem in terms of the \textit{wavefunction coefficient} $\psi_4$ associated with the same exchange graph.
-This quantity is in principle observable, with the advantage of satisfying an IDE identical to that obeyed by $F_{++}$.
-However, even after solving this IDE for $\psi_4$ one still needs the mode function (at the end of inflation) to extract practical observables such as the power spectrum and the bispectrum.\footnote{The full correlator $F$ can indeed be expressed in terms of the wavefunction coefficients $\psi_4$ (for the exchange diagram) and $\psi_3$ (for its cubic contact sub-diagram), with the caveat that this relationship relies on the explicit form of the mode function $\sigma(s,\eta_{\rm end})$, the closed-form of which is unknown.} This justifies our preference for working with the Schwinger-Keldysh components $F_{\aa\bb}$, allowing us to extract such observables without any direct reference to the explicit form of the mode function.
+First, we note that unlike its Schwinger-Keldysh components $F_{\aa\bb}$, the full correlator $F=\sum_{\aa\bb}F_{\aa\bb}$ does not satisfy any IDE.
+This is due to the difference between the IDE kernels, i.e. $\Pi_{+\pm}\neq \Pi_{-\mp}$.
+In fact, it may seem discouraging that our IDEs are based on individual Schwinger-Keldysh components of the graph, which are not well-defined observables in isolation.
+As an alternative, one may choose to work with the \textit{wavefunction coefficient} $\psi_4$ associated with the same exchange graph, with the advantage of being an observable that satisfies an IDE identical to that of $F_{++}$.
+However, even after solving the IDE for $\psi_4$, one would still require the mode function at $\eta_{\text{emd}}$ in order to compute relevant boundary observables at the end of inflation, such as the power spectrum and the bispectrum.
+This justifies our preference for working with the Schwinger-Keldysh components $F_{\aa\bb}$, allowing us to directly extract the full correlator without any explicit reference to the mode function $\sigma(s,\eta_{\rm end})$, the closed-form of which is unknown.
 See Section \ref{sec: bispectrum} for the derivations.

 Second, we highlight again that the integro-differential equations \eqref{IDEs} are intrinsically non-local in kinematic space only in a restricted sense: At fixed $k_{34}$ and $s$, the behaviour of $F_{\aa\bb}(k_{12})$ on the LHS is only tied to four-point configurations that are more squeezed on the RHS, i.e. those with $k'_{12}=k_{12}+q>k_{12}$.
 This kinematic retardation is a direct avatar of the Bunch-Davies initial condition which is built into $F_{\aa\bb}$ via the $i\epsilon$ prescription.
-Indeed, in deriving the IDEs, the $i\epsilon$ prescription for $F_{+\pm}$($F_{-\pm}$) required decomposing the mass perturbation $\Delta m^2$ into negative (positive) frequency plane-waves $e^{+iq\eta}$ ($e^{-iq\eta}$), before inserting them into $J_{+\pm}$($J_{-\pm}$) in \eqref{Jppmm}.
+Indeed, in deriving the IDEs, the $i\epsilon$ prescription for $F_{+\pm}$($F_{-\pm}$) required us to decompose the mass perturbation $\Delta m^2$ into negative (positive) frequency plane-waves $e^{+iq\eta}$ ($e^{-iq\eta}$), before inserting them into $J_{+\pm}$($J_{-\pm}$) in \eqref{Jppmm}.
 Consequently, $F_{\aa\bb}(k_{12}+q,k_{34},s)$ always appears with $q>0$ in \eqref{IDEs}.

 Third, until now we have set the massive field's sound speed for simplicity to unity, but a time-dependent speed $c_s(t)$ can be easily incorporated into the integro-differential equation.
 Specifically, assuming the decomposition